chapel-lang/chapel-vscode/README.md

 ## Core Features

 - Intellisense
-  - GotoDefinition: jump to a symbol's definition
+  - Go to Definition: jump to or peek a symbol's definition
   - Hover: hover over a symbol to view its signature and documentation
+  - References: view all mentions of a symbol across a workspace
   - Code Completion: suggest completion for symbols in the current file
-  - Symbol List: see all symbols for a file
+  - Symbol List: see all symbols in a file
   - Errors/Warning: see Chapel errors and warnings
 - Linting
   - see Chapel linter warnings on potential errors and style suggestions